amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 ### What about unit testing?

 Testing using the [react testing library](https://testing-library.com/docs/react-testing-library/intro/) is quite similar.
-Using POMs can be implemented almost the same way but there won't be a `page` to pass around.
+Creating POMs can be implemented almost the same way but there won't be a `page` to pass around.

 The main difference is that when _rendering_ a component the dependencies may require a bit more code to setup and perhaps make the POMs a bit more complex.